catai9/shopify-2021-challenge/data-science/README.md

 The value of the 10% trimmed mean is approximately $294.39.
 Interestingly enough, the median is $284 and has a close value to the 10% trimmed mean.

 ## Question 2
+*Tool Used:* SQL (W3 Schools)
+*Code Location:* amytai-shopify-q2.sql
+*Assumption:* There was only one employee and one product for Parts B and C. This assumption was validated through querying without this assumption, but required a more complicated query as seen in the code.

+### Part A
+54 orders were shipped by Speedy Express in total.

+### Part B
+The last name of the employee with the most orders is Peacock.

+### Part C
+ProductID 31 was ordered the most by customers in Germany.